VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Yeah, OK.

+## Coding interviews are the worst.
+How do we know?

 While the more absurd questions have lost some luster, one relic of our unconventional interview style that endures is the coding interview.
 You know it.
 The panel of dudes all vaguely reminiscent of Howard from *The Big Bang Theory* asks you to go to the whiteboard or a laptop broadcasting to a screen and write code for something you've probably never seen (by design).